 The female Bed Bug must have a blood meal in order to lay her eggs.
 She will deposit 1-10 eggs or more per batch in secluded places.
 The eggs are extremely difficult to see without magnification, they are about the size of a dust spec, white in colour and sticky, causing them to adhere to the surface on which they were laid.

-The eggs will hatch after about 7 days and the nymph looks like an adult except for it's smaller size (about the size of a pin head) and lighter straw colouring.
-Given good food sources and favourable temperatures, the nymph will molt 5 times in as little as 40 days and requires a blood meal inbetween moults.
+The eggs will hatch after about 7 days and the nymph looks like an adult except for it’s a smaller size (about the size of a pinhead) and lighter straw colouring.
+Given good food sources and favourable temperatures, the nymph will moult 5 times in as little as 40 days and requires a blood meal between moults.
 Bed Bug nymphs and adults can survive a year without a blood meal in cooler temperatures making them one of the most resilient insects.

 The adult will emerge from the final moult ready to feed and to reproduce.
 A female Bed Bug will lay somewhere between 200-550 eggs in her lifetime.

-Bed Bugs are often found in back-packer accomodation along with cheaper motels or dormitory type accomodation.
+Bed Bugs are often found in back-packer accommodation along with cheaper motels or dormitory type accommodation.
 Back-packers are the perfect transport mechanism and will carry bed bugs around with them in their luggage.
-This is why it is recommended never to open your suitcase on a bed or leave it on the luggage rack in a lower rated motel.
+This is why it is recommended never to open your suitcase on a bed or leave it on the luggage rack in a lower-rated motel.